(Effective May 23, 2017)

 All Directors may apply to serve as Secretary or Treasurer.
 These positions shall be elected by the Directors.

 8.5.2 The ballot listing the candidates for the Board positions shall be electronically sent to all voting Board members at least 15 days prior to the election Board meeting.
 The candidates receiving the highest level of votes in their respective races at a meeting or by electronic voting shall be elected.
+The candidate(s) with the most number of votes wins.

 ARTICLE IX - WHISTLEBLOWER POLICY